Get to know our school leaders, teachers, and staff below. Our entire team is dedicated to the success of all students.

 Tracy Rohrbacher

-Mrs. R, as her students call her, has been happily teaching elementary school for about 20 years.
-She graduated with her B.A. in Elementary Education in 2004 and her M.S. in Psychology in 2012.
+Mrs. R, as her students call her, has been happily teaching elementary school in-person and online for over 20 years.
+She graduated with her B.A. in Elementary Education in 2004 from Ottawa University and her M.S. in Psychology in 2012 from Grand Canyon University.
 She takes a holistic approach to teaching by focusing on academics, as well as character development.
 Mrs. R knows that every student has a light to shine in the world, and she is excited to be a part of their journey.

 She is a proud Arizona native and loves to spend time off-roading in the desert with her family, although she really hates the Phoenix heat.
-She has been married to her high school sweetheart, Scott, for over 22 years and they have two amazing sons, Kyle (21) and Luke (16).
-They keep her busy and she loves family game nights and weekend camping trips.
+She has been married to her high school sweetheart, Scott, for over 24 years and they have two amazing sons, Kyle (23) and Luke (18).
+They keep her busy and she loves family game nights and weekend camping trips in the RV.

 Fun facts about Mrs. R:

-3. She is an Arizona sports fanatic!
-Go Suns, Cardinals, and Diamondbacks!
+- She is a major Arizona sports fanatic!
+Go Diamondbacks, Suns, and Cardinals!

 Sheila Thompson